laisj/qtechface/README.md

 # qtchface
-set up environment by setup.py
+set up environment by install packages in config.ini